G100DKFZ/gene-is/README.md

 ```

-## Testing
+### Testing

-In order to test GENE-IS installation was successful;
+To test that the installation was successful we prepared `testGenis.sh`, a simple
+script that run a fast analysis on a set of reduced datasets.

 * Type the following command on terminal for changing directory to scripts
 ```